Lobelia is a genus of flowering plants, some of which have been harvested for herbal remedies for centuries.

 Even though lobelia is often recommended by both herbalists and physicians to treat asthma and related issues, no human studies have examined its effects on respiratory ailments.

-However, one study found that injecting mice with lobeline helped fight lung injury by stopping the production of inflammatory proteins and preventing swelling (
+However, one animal study found that injecting mice with lobeline helped fight lung injury by stopping the production of inflammatory proteins and preventing swelling (

 Though these findings are promising, human research is needed.